2026 NFL Draft: Blockbuster trade shakes up Eric Edholm mock draft for NFL.com

 4. Tennessee Titans: Jeremiyah Love, RB, Notre Dame

-After landing their franchise QB (Cam Ward) with last year’s No. 1 overall pick, the new-look Titans hand him a QB’s best friend — a three-down running back.
+After landing franchise QB Cam Ward with last year’s No. 1 overall pick, the new-look Titans hand him a QB’s best friend — a three-down running back.
 And there’s no question Love, the 2025 Doak Walker Award winner, is one of the best in years after rushing for 1,372 yards and 18 touchdowns last season.

 NFL.com: “With the Titans having refrained from adding a back in free agency, I could see Love being their pick here.
 Tony Pollard was solid last season, especially late, but Love is a different caliber of playmaker to pair with Cam Ward.”